Special Harvest Licences

 • Alberta Residents can apply for a licence for each of the two larger size classes of walleye but are only drawn for one.

-• The applicant can specify up to three waterbody preferences on each licence draw application (within each draw, state 1st, 2nd and 3rd lake choices).
+• The applicant can specify up to three waterbody preferences on each licence draw application (within each draw, select 1st, 2nd and 3rd lake choices).

 • Once drawn, the applicant's name will be removed from successive draws.